SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 Use append when you aren’t concerned with duplicated records.
 This strategy cannot update, overwrite, or delete existing data, so it's likely to insert duplicate records for many data sources.

+For example, imagine you have a CUSTOMERS table, and you want to simply add new rows for new or returning customers.
+Append will add new rows for them without modifying any of the existing data.

-Append will add all new rows to the table.
+Append adds all new rows to the table.
 If your target table doesn't have a unique key, this approach can be fine.
 However, if you're trying to ensure unique keys, use merge instead.

 ### Merge